gganigaj/CMOS-circuit-design/README.md

 ### 25-L5 Step2 & Step3-convert PMOS and NMOS drain-source-voltage to Vout
 In this we are converting the Vdsp and Idsn to Vout.<br>
 Vout=Vdd+Vdsp<br>
-- if the vdsp is negative 2v then we add positive 2v we get the Vout.now the Vout will be zero.when the Vout is zero we can see the finite current flowing.
+- if the vdsp is negative 2v then we add positive 2v we get the Vout.now the Vout will be zero.when the Vout is zero we can see the finite current flowing.<br>
 <div align="center">
 <img width="624" height="196" alt="Screenshot 2026-02-24 085411" src="https://github.com/user-attachments/assets/641a44f5-a5fa-4087-8f0b-3da117c150c9" />
 <div align="center">